 Risks and Drawbacks of Capital Calls

-- Diluting the investor’s partnership interest or equity
+- Dilute the investor’s partnership interest or equity.

-- Turning the committed capital into a loan, so that the investor has to pay interest on top of the original amount
+- Turn the committed capital into a loan so that the investor has to pay interest on top of the original amount.

-- Forcing the investor to sell their interest back to the firm
+- Force the investor to sell their interest back to the firm.

-In the very worst cases, a firm may decide to file a lawsuit against an investor in order to collect the committed funds.
+In extreme cases, a firm can file a lawsuit against an investor to collect the committed funds.

 Ahead of a capital call, a firm will send out a notice to all its investors, informing them of their upcoming commitment.
 Details included in these notices are the following: